 - 1. Sharing Your Password.
 Revealing an account password to any other person or entity or allowing use of an account by any other person or entity (e.g., administrative assistants, graduate assistants, co-workers, classmates). - 2.
 Granting Unauthorized Access.
-Granting access to University information resources to unauthorized Users. - 3.
+Granting access to university information resources to unauthorized Users. - 3.
+Viewing Pornography.
+University faculty, staff, and students must not view pornography (as it is defined in N.C.G.S. § 143-805) on a device owned, leased, maintained, or otherwise controlled by the University.
+Employees also must not view pornography on a network supported by the University. - 4.
 Downloading or Distributing Unlicensed Software.
-Violations of the rights of any person or company protected by copyright, trade secret, patent or other intellectual property, or similar laws or regulations, including, but not limited to, the installation or distribution of "pirated" or other software products that are not appropriately licensed for use by the University and the end user. - 4.
+Violations of the rights of any person or company protected by copyright, trade secret, patent or other intellectual property, or similar laws or regulations, including, but not limited to, the installation or distribution of "pirated" or other software products that are not appropriately licensed for use by the University and the end user. - 5.
 Purposefully Downloading Malware.
-Introducing malicious programs into University networks or systems (e.g., viruses, worms, Trojan horses, etc.). - 5.
+Introducing malicious programs into university networks or systems (e.g., viruses, worms, Trojan horses, etc.). - 6.
 Downloading or Sharing Inappropriate Content.
-Displaying, procuring, or transmitting material that is in violation of University codes of conduct, sexual or discriminatory harassment policies or laws, or hostile workplace laws. - 6.
+Displaying, procuring, or transmitting material that is in violation of university codes of conduct, sexual or discriminatory harassment policies or laws, or hostile workplace laws. - 7.
+Pornographic Material.
+Faculty, staff, and students must not view pornography (as it is defined in N.C.G.S. § 143-805) on a device or network owned, leased, maintained, or otherwise controlled by the University. - 8.
 Using Peer-to-Peer File Sharing Applications.
-Using peer-to-peer file sharing applications or websites to upload/download protected intellectual property (e.g. copyrighted video, music, software). - 7.
+Using peer-to-peer file sharing applications or websites to upload/download protected intellectual property. (e.g., copyrighted video, music, software). - 9.
 Playing Graphics-Based Interactive Games.
-Due to limited network resources, the use of University network facilities for playing graphics-based interactive games is prohibited. - 8.
+Due to limited network resources, the use of university network facilities for playing graphics-based interactive games is prohibited.
+This regulation does not apply to institutional eSports Gaming Labs. - 10.
 Effecting Security Breaches.
-Accessing data of which the User is not an intended recipient or logging into a server or account that the User is not expressly authorized to access, unless these duties are within the scope of the User's regular University job function. - 9.
-Disrupting Network Communications.
-Interfering with network communications through disruptive activity such as network sniffing, network floods, packet spoofing, denial of service, and forged routing information for malicious purposes. - 10.
+Accessing data of which the User is not an intended recipient or logging into a server or account that the User is not expressly authorized to access, unless these duties are within the scope of the User's regular University job function.

+- 11. Disrupting Network Communications.
+Interfering with network communications through disruptive activity such as network sniffing, network floods, packet spoofing, denial of service, and forged routing information for malicious purposes. - 12.
 Circumventing Access Controls.
-Bypassing user authentication or authorization access control mechanisms to access or alter University information resources the User is not authorized to access. - 11.
+Bypassing user authentication or authorization access control mechanisms to access or alter University information resources the User is not authorized to access. - 13.
 Attempting to Intercept, Compromise, or Tamper with Passwords.
-Copying password files, password "cracking", installing keystroke logging software, intercepting network traffic, or attempting to discover passwords of other Users to gain unauthorized access to University information resources. - 12.
+Copying password files, password "cracking", installing keystroke logging software, intercepting network traffic, or attempting to discover passwords of other Users to gain unauthorized access to university information resources. - 14.
 Unauthorized Scanning of Networks/Systems.
-Scanning University networks or systems for security vulnerabilities (this includes port scanning) is expressly prohibited unless prior notification to ISO is made.

-- 13. Monitoring Network Traffic without Permission.
-Executing any form of network monitoring which will intercept data not intended for the User's computing device (unless this activity is a part of the User's normal University job duties). - 14.
+Scanning University networks or systems for security vulnerabilities (this includes port scanning) is expressly prohibited unless prior notification to ISO is made. - 15.
+Monitoring Network Traffic without Permission.
+Executing any form of network monitoring which will intercept data not intended for the User's computing device unless this activity is part of the User's normal University job duties). - 16.
 Interfering with Normal Service Operations.
-Intentionally interfering with or denying service to any computing device (for example, denial of service attack). - 15.
+Intentionally interfering with or denying service to any computing device (for example, denial of service attack). - 17.
 Interfering with Network Traffic.
 Using any tools, or sending messages of any kind, with the intent to interfere with or disable regular network traffic.